How Does LendingTree Get Paid?

 The 20/4/10 rule may not work for you if you have a limited budget and need a car as soon as possible.
 In such cases, it might not be reasonable to come up with a 20% down payment, and you may instead need to look for a smaller car loan.

 Buying a car with cash can save you money on interest and fees.
 But if you want to use cash to buy a car, you might have to choose a cheaper used car rather than a new one.
-In January 2024, the average price of a new car was $47,401, according to Kelley Blue Book.
+As of Feb.
+2026, the average transaction price for a new car was $49,353, according to KBB.